 We pay for it by spending the money

 I use this as supporting notes for a talk I give on Modern Monetary Theory (it’s missing the jokes and the audience participation!).
 By Internet standards it is quite long, but it provides a good overview and should take no more than 30 minutes to read.
 If you want a quicker read I have something much shorter.
-The words and phrases in bold are key concepts, some of which will become links to upcoming articles.
+This is a living document and will be updated to reflect changes to the talk and changes to economic data.

-Modern Monetary Theory is not something that a government can choose to adopt.
+Let’s start by dispelling a myth: Modern Monetary Theory is not something that a government can choose to adopt.
 MMT is not something that can be turned on or off.
-In and of itself, MMT is not a policy, although there are policy prescriptions which flow from it.
+In and of itself, MMT is neither of the Left or of the Right and it is not a policy, although there are policy prescriptions which flow from it.
 Modern Monetary Theory is simply a description of how the monetary system works — right here, right now.

-Izabella Kaminska, the Financial Times journalist, has a good way of describing the process of getting to grips with MMT.1 She compares it to viewing an autostereogram — those pictures in the ‘Magic Eye’ books of the 1990s.
+MMT may only just be seeping into the public consciousness, but the Financial Times has been writing about it for several years now and one of their journalists, Izabella Kaminska, has a good way of describing the effect MMT has on our understanding.1 She compares it to viewing an autostereogram — those pictures in the ‘Magic Eye’ books of the 1990s.
 Autostereograms appear to be nothing more than a random collection of coloured dots, but when you stare at them in just the right way a hidden three-dimensional image appears.2

 Even with only a basic understanding of MMT, you will find that everything looks different — you start to see what’s hidden inside all the random noise that accompanies talk about money and the economy.

-So, how does MMT help our economic understanding?
+So, how does MMT help our understanding of economics?
 How does it help us build a better society?
-To keep things short, I am going to cover the two most important aspects:
+To keep this short, I am going to cover the two most important aspects:

 - First, MMT neuters the standard capitalist retort: How are you going to pay for it?
 In the new paradigm the question is rendered meaningless because we pay for it by spending the money — it’s as simple as that.